Gating is the process of….wait - fill in your mail id, phone number, food preferences, height, weight, etc and you’ll be able to read further.

 But, we still stand by what we said earlier.
 Gating is necessary.
 And gating does bring you leads.

-When you look at this from a content marketing standpoint, it seems valid.
-Lead generation becomes the top goal and it is only fair to gate content pieces that you think have the potential to drive attention and sales.
+- Nurturing Opportunities: This is where the real work begins.
 Content being tucked away behind form fills gives you contacts, thereby giving you access.
 It enables you to know, pursue and close deals.
 Business to business (B2B) marketing for the most part depends on gating.
 With that access you can send daily email drips, newsletters, create campaigns, share content that converts and simply just speak with a prospect.

 When should you gate content?